gjsify/ts-for-gir/README.md

 npm install
 ```

-Now open some code with an editor that understands Typescript, for example
+Now open some code with an editor that understands TypeScript, for example
 [Visual Studio Code](https://code.visualstudio.com/).

 ```